Mirus Countdown Timer Setup

-Use of a countdown timer in HarvestMaster software helps the combine operator get a consistent clean out time after harvesting each plot.
-This timer can be different for each combine, and different for each location that the same combine harvests.
-The reason the timer is different from combine to combine depends on how quickly grain can get through the threshing parts of the combine.
+Use of a countdown timer in HarvestMaster software helps the combine operator get a consistent clean-out time after harvesting each plot.
+This timer can be different for each combine and different for each location the same combine harvests.
+The reason the timer is different from combine to combine depends on how quickly grain can get through the threshing parts of the machine.
 The next variable is how efficient the clean grain delivery system is to the HarvestMaster weigh system.
-The combine has to be well maintained to get grain delivered quickly to the weight system.
-Grain moisture, type, and the weight of the plots being harvested is another factor on how long it takes grain to get to the weight system.
+The combine must be well maintained to get grain delivered quickly to the weight system.
+Grain moisture, type, and the yield of the plots being harvested may be factor on how long it takes grain to get to the weight system.

-You should follow this procedure at each location to ensure your combine is set properly for the harvest conditions at that field.
-(Remember, HarvestMaster recommends that you start the system cycle after the last grain is in throat of combine.)
+You should check the countdown timer at each location to ensure your combine is set properly for the harvest conditions at that field.
+(Remember, HarvestMaster recommends that you start the system cycle when all the grain is in the throat of combine.)

 Countdown Timer Setup